 Brands have a long history of working with filmmakers to have their product in the movies, and sportswear is no different.
 Some cinematic sneakers have transcended the popularity of films they’ve been featured in, while others have been produced for commercial sale after popular demand from fans.
 Sneaker movies could be a category of its own on Netflix, as many of our favourite characters, and their outfit, are iconic thanks to the sneakers they wear.
 Whether the directors decide to zoom in on a particular detail of a sneaker, or even make it a part of the story, sneakers in movies sometimes can be as iconic as the movies themselves.
 What’s for certain is how memorable many are, often being the catalyst to a lifelong obsession with sneakers.

-We’ve scoured film history for this list of the 20 most iconic sneakers featured in the movies – from the legendary and inspirational to the downright comical.
+We’ve scoured film history for this list of the 20 most iconic sneakers featured in movies.

 Game of Death (1978)

 Sneaker: Onitsuka Tiger Mexico 66